amazingvince/test-project/README.md

 - **CE loss**: Teaches the model to generate the thinking text (best move analysis, win probabilities, PV)
 - **KL loss**: Teaches the model the soft probability distribution over ALL legal moves

-**Key insight**: The thinking text always describes Stockfish's best move, but the `<uci_move>` output learns a soft distribution.
+**Key insight**: The reasoning trace is anchored to Stockfish's best move.
+If `reasoning_trace.always_choose_best_move` is enabled, the `<uci_move>` output is also the best move; otherwise it can stay as the source move while KL still teaches the soft distribution.
 This means:
-- The model learns to REASON about the best move (via CE loss on thinking)
+- The model learns to reason about the best move (via CE loss on thinking)
-- The model learns to SAMPLE from a quality-weighted distribution (via KL loss)
+- The model learns a quality-weighted distribution (via KL loss)

 The KL (soft) loss teaches:
 - The full distribution over all moves